PROGRAMMING

 The Brazil-United States Chamber of Commerce awarded Amauri Soares, director

 of TV Globo's New York branch, the title "Man of the Year."
-The award
+The award is in

 recognition of TV Globo's growing role in the U.S.